 The Movement Disorders Center at Baylor College of Medicine, Department of Neurology, has been selected by the Huntington's Disease Society of America as the HDSA Center of Excellence in 2001.
 Directed by Dr. Joseph Jankovic, professor of neurology, the Huntington's Disease Center is committed to providing the most expert and compassionate care for patients with HD.
 In addition to social services, physical, occupational and speech therapy, the patient's condition is managed by a team of skilled clinicians with medications and other therapies targeted to the specific neurologic and psychiatric symptoms.
 Patients are also invited to participate in a broad range of clinical trials.
 In addition to experimental therapeutics, the HDC focuses on research into mechanisms of neurodegeneration.
-Finally the HDC provides a setting for training of young physician-scientists and for educational programs directed to scientists, physicians, allied health professionals and patients and their families.
+Finally the HDC provides a setting for training of young physician-scientists and for educational programs directed to scientists, physicians, health professionals and patients and their families.
 The HDC is located on the 9th floor of the Baylor College of Medicine Medical Center McNair Campus at 7200 Cambridge St.

 Huntington's disease (HD) is a hereditary neurodegenerative disorder caused by a mutation in the gene called huntingtin on chromosome 4.
 HD is inherited in an autosomal dominant fashion, so that each child of an affected parent has a 50 percent chance of inheriting the mutated gene and developing the disease.
 Most people with HD develop the symptoms in their 40's and 50's.
 About 10 percent of patients have the symptom onset before age 20, which is known as juvenile HD, and about 10 percent have onset after age 60.